moses-p/POS-system1/README.md

 # POS System

+**License Notice:**
+This software is proprietary and not for public use or distribution without written permission from the owner (Ssemwanga Haruna Moses / arisegenius).
+All rights reserved.

 A comprehensive Point of Sale (POS) system built with Flask, featuring both online and offline functionality with Progressive Web App (PWA) capabilities.

 ## Features